-N ews and wild rumors of Indian attacks through the 1850s and early '60s flashed up and down the trail and appeared in newspapers throughout the country, fueling public demand for military protection.
+News and wild rumors of Indian attacks through the 1850s and early '60s flashed up and down the trail.
+Appearing in newspapers nationwide, it fueled public demand for military protection.
 Meanwhile, many emigrants already on the road weighed the risks along the Oregon and California routes ahead.
 Some 15 miles west of Massacre Rocks, at the Raft River Parting of the Ways, travelers would get another chance to choose their destination.